pachyderm/pachyderm/doc/docs/master/enterprise/overview.md

 ## Enterprise Features List

-Pachyderm Enterprise Edition includes everything you need to scale and manage Pachyderm data pipelines in an enterprise setting.
+Pachyderm Enterprise Edition helps you scale and manage Pachyderm data pipelines in an enterprise setting.

-It delivers the most recent version of Pachyderm along with additional features, a complete UI (Console) for visualizing pipelines and exploring data, and a JupiterLab UI (Notebooks) to experiment with your data and pipelines from a Jupyter Notebook.
+It delivers the most recent version of Pachyderm along with additional features, a UI (Console) for visualizing pipelines and exploring data, and a customized JupyterHub deployment (Notebooks) to experiment with your data and pipelines from a Jupyter Notebook.

 !!!
 Warning "THE ENTERPRISE EDITION LIFTS **ALL SCALING LIMITATIONS**"
      Note that the activation of the Enterprise Edition [**lifts all scaling limits of the Community Edition**](../../reference/scaling_limits/).
 You can run as many pipelines as you need and parallelize your jobs without constraints.